MichalSalek/Multi-threading-JavaScript-Tester/README.md

 - WebWorkers activity simulation
 - The architecture was designed following the DDD, CQRS and Event Sourcing models.
 - Structure focused on business Features as subdomains living in the App - to force development processes
-- Most of the Features has its own functional and declarative API
+- Most of the features has its own functional and declarative API
 - Forced TS typing keeps the App data with no leaks and exceptions
 - Optimized for nice performance
 - Coded with ESLint React strict rules with //no-bypassing
+- Collecting logs with events included to files

 ###